-A newly built Stacked CMOS sensor, which is entirely designed and manufactured in-house, serves as the R3’s central processing unit (CPU).
+A newly built Stacked CMOS sensor, entirely designed and manufactured in-house, serves as the R3’s central processing unit (CPU).

-Silicon is produced into layers, which are then meticulously aligned and linked to one another using a method called stacked CMOS, which is the next phase of technology after BSI.
+Silicon is produced into layers, which are then meticulously aligned and linked using stacked CMOS, the next phase of technology after BSI.

-Because of this, they are able to build with a greater degree of freedom because the intricacy of one layer of the chip does not constrain what may be done with the layers above or below it.
+Because of this, they can build with a greater degree of freedom because the intricacy of one layer of the chip does not constrain what may be done with the layers above or below it.

-The new chip implements Canon’s Dual Pixel AF architecture, which allows for the capturing of each output pixel by employing a left-looking and a right-looking half-pixel respectively.
+The new chip implements Canon’s Dual Pixel AF architecture, which allows for capturing each output pixel by employing a left-looking and a right-looking half-pixel.

 This gives the camera a stereoscopic image of the scene, which it can analyze to determine the distance between subjects (much as humans do, using the offset between left and right eyes).

-This has the benefit of turning the entire sensor into an AF sensor, and it does so without significantly affecting the image quality in any way.
+This has the benefit of turning the entire sensor into an AF sensor, and it does so without significantly affecting the image quality.

-We have not had the opportunity to check the dynamic range of the R3 (which is effectively a measure of how much or how little electronic noise is being added by the camera), but we have estimated the readout rate to be a fraction under 1/200 sec.
+We have not had the opportunity to check the dynamic range of the R3 (which is effectively a measure of how much or how the camera adds little electronic noise).
+Still, we have estimated the readout rate to be under 1/200 sec.
 This is consistent with the promise of flash sync in electronic shutter mode at shutter speeds of up to 1/180 sec.